mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 The adoption challenge sounds simple - let's get people to move from X to Bluesky! - but it's in fact a multi-layered challenge that needs to be tackled on several interrelated fronts:

+* **differentiate Bluesky from X** by:
-* differentiate Bluesky from X by demonstrating how people and organisations can create real-world value from it's unique features, and providing the management tools they need to exploit them
+	* demonstrating how people and organisations can create real-world value from it's unique features,
+	* providing the management tools they need to exploit them
-* creating experiences which provide value the incumbents can't offer by creating unique apps and combining apps together in innovative ecosystems
+* **creating experiences which provide value the incumbents can't**
+	* through creating unique apps
+	* and combining apps together in innovative ecosystems
-* encouraging all users to move to alternative infrastructure
+* encouraging all users to move to **alternative infrastructure**
-* education, education, education, particularly to win [SaveSocial](https://savesocial.eu/en/)'s argument that the public sector should post on the ATmosphere at least as much as they post on (and thus support) X and the other incumbents actively undermining democracy (is that so much to ask?).
+* **education, education, education**, particularly to win [SaveSocial](https://savesocial.eu/en/)'s argument that the public sector should post on the ATmosphere at least as much as they post on (and thus support) X and the other incumbents actively undermining democracy (is that so much to ask?).

 These activities and goals are interrelated.
 To envision this I like frameworks.
 Unfortunately I'm not an artist: